wrapnuts/wrapnuts/README.md

 ![](https://github.com/wrapnuts/wrapnuts/blob/main/wrapnut.png)

+# Wrapnuts-cli

+A CLI that implements the functionality of embedded cashu by interacting with the Nutshell-wallet **[I.]**.
 This CLI was developed as a proof of concept for embedding cashu.
 Launch a test flight according to the steps below.

-# Wrapnuts-cli

-A CLI that implements the functionality of embedded cashu by interacting with the Nutshell-wallet **[I.]**

 ## Roadmap